formkit/docs-content/advanced/core.md

 ## Events

-Nodes have their own events (unrelated to Vue’s events) which are emitted during the node’s lifecycle.
+Nodes have their own events which are emitted during the node’s lifecycle (unrelated to Vue’s events).

 ### Add listener